ArctosDB/documentation-wiki/_documentation/media.markdown

 type of URI.)
 See also [stability](#stability).
 Media URIs are of very roughly three classes:

--   A binary object which your a web browser natively “knows” how to process, such as a JPG or MP3 file.
+-   A binary object which your a web browser natively "knows" how to process, such as a JPG or MP3 file.
 -   A web page, such as YouTube or the Arctos Multi-Page Document handler.